-Doctors frequently prescribe corticosteroids to control inflammation.
+Doctors often prescribe corticosteroids to control inflammation.
 These aren't the same steroids some athletes take.
-If a doctor prescribes one of these medications, the dosage and any side effects will be carefully monitored.
+If a doctor prescribes one of these medicines, the dosage and any side effects will be carefully monitored.

 For day-to-day muscle and joint pain, patients can take acetaminophen or any of a variety of nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin, ibuprofen, or naproxen.

-Some children who also have kidney disease may require more aggressive treatment with immunosuppressive drugs, which lower the body's immune system responses.
+Some children who also have kidney disease, very low blood cell counts, or other organ involvement, may require more aggressive treatment with immunosuppressive drugs, which lower the body's immune system responses.

 In 2011, belimumab was approved by the U.S. Food and Drug Administration (FDA) for the treatment of lupus, especially for arthritis, rashes, and fatigue.